MaastrichtU-IDS/machine-learning-workshop/README.md

 | 14:20 - 15:00| Discussion and closing|

 ## Feedback form
-Please provide us with your feedback, so we can continue to improve our workshops!
+Please provide us with your feedback, so we can continue to improve our workshops.
 - [Workshop Feedback Form](https://goo.gl/forms/myfOPGBJSVa8GJWB2)

 ## Acknowledgments